GaloisInc/gidl/README.md

 ## IDL format

 See example in tests/example.idl.
+Currently, the format is not set in stone - revisions coming shortly.

-## Backend
+## Backends

-Gidl currently has a native Haskell backend.
-Ivory language backend coming soon.
+Gidl currently has backends for:
+  - Native Haskell
+  - [Ivory][] language
+  - [Tower][] wrapper over Ivory

-## Tests
+## Build and Test
+Use the `create-sandbox` target in the Makefile to create a local cabal sandbox and install all dependencies.

+The default target builds the gidl library.
+You can then use `cabal run gidl --
+<OPTIONS>` to run the code generator.
+Use the `--help` option to get usage
+information.

-Use the `test` target in the Makefile to generate and test a Haskell library for the IDL file.
+Use the `test` target in the Makefile to generate and test each backend implementation.